OrangeTux/orangetux.nl/content/post/debrick-core9g25-intro.md

 * `uImage` - the Linux kernel
 * `rootfs.img` - the root filesystem

-First U-Boot loads the file `at91sam9x5ek-nandflashboot-uboot-3.5.3.bin`, th it ereases a block of `0x40000` bytes on the NAND, starting at `0x0`.
+First U-Boot loads the file `at91sam9x5ek-nandflashboot-uboot-3.5.3.bin`, then it ereases a block of `0x40000` bytes on the NAND, starting at `0x0`.
 It then writes the file to Nand, aligning the program at address `0x0`.